faye/faye-websocket-node/README.markdown

 };
 ```

-Node the final line - you must pass the `body` buffer to the socket handler in
+Note the final line - you must pass the `body` buffer to the socket handler in
 order to make certain versions of the protocol work.